benmvp/benmvp.com/content/posts/successfully-using-async-functions-useeffect-react/index.md

 }
 ```

 But this doesn't work at all for 2 main reasons.
-First, by making the component function `async`, we're now returning JSX wrapped in a `Promise` instead of just JSX.
+First, by making the custom Hook `async`, we're now returning `players` data wrapped in a `Promise` instead of just `players`.
 Remember, `async` automatically makes the function return a `Promise`.
 Secondly, `await` only works if its _direct_ containing function is `async`. **You cannot put `async` on a top-level function and expect `await` to work within nested functions.** So it not only doesn't work with React, but also isn't even valid JavaScript.

 Instead, we can follow the lint error's suggestion by defining an `async` inner function within the `useEffect()` function and immediately calling it.